ghsoares/godot-rml-ui/README.md

 ## Getting Started

-Download the addon from releases pages, or head over to [Building Section](#building) to build the GDExtension locally.
+Download the addon from releases pages, or head over to [Building Tutorial](https://ghsoares.github.io/Godot-RmlUi-Docs/tutorial/building.html) to build the GDExtension locally.

 A new Control-based node is added: RMLDocument, add it to your scene to create a new document.